-Executive Summary
+Summary

-Whitechurch Securities Ltd (WSL) recognises that some customers we come into contact with will be vulnerable in the context of how we interact with them, due to their personal circumstances.
-As a provider of wealth management and financial advice, we have a duty and obligation to ensure that all elements of our work are consistent with FCA guidance and our vulnerability and client charters.
+Whitechurch Securities Ltd (WSL) recognises that some clients we work with will be vulnerable in the context of how we interact with them, due to their personal circumstances.
+As a provider of wealth management and financial advice, we have a duty and obligation to ensure that all elements of our work are consistent with the Financial Conduct Authority's (FCA) Consumer Duty and our vulnerability and client charters.
 We must put in place appropriate additional support mechanisms to take account of these needs and to ensure such customers are not at risk of undue detriment.
-The purpose of this policy is to ensure that the operations of WSL do not have any negative impact upon vulnerable consumers.
+The purpose of this policy is to ensure that the operations of WSL do not have any negative impact upon vulnerable consumers and they are provided with the same level of support as we do to all of our clients.